elcoosp/match-reducer/README.md

 ## Usage

+### matchReducer

 The matchReducer accept as first argument an object mapping action types with their respective reducers function.
+Second argument (optionnal) accept the initialState and a boolean value for the passOnlyPayload property (default to false, pass the whole action to the reducer).

 ```javascript
 import { matchReducer } from 'match-reducer'